States of Jersey puts aside £7m for LVCR job losses

 Last week the Channel Islands failed to stop the UK government scrapping Low Value Consignment Relief (LVCR).

-In 1983 LVCR was brought in to speed up the transit of low-value goods, which might otherwise be delayed by customs, and to reduce costs as collecting VAT on small-value items was found to be higher than the value of tax it brought in.'Not discriminatory'
+In 1983 LVCR was brought in to speed up the transit of low-value goods, which might otherwise be delayed by customs, and to reduce costs as collecting VAT on small-value items was found to be higher than the value of tax it brought in.

 The relief means no VAT is charged on any goods valued less than £15 when sent from anywhere outside of the European Union to the UK.